Giovanni-Zara/WildTrail/README.md

 Kotlin · Jetpack Compose · Firebase Auth + Firestore · Room (offline-first) · MVVM · Navigation Compose · Material 3

-This repository is the source code for **WildTrail**, an Android hiking app built as a university-exam project for the AI Engineering programme.
+This repository is the source code for **WildTrail**, an Android hiking app.
 It demonstrates the **Modern Android Development (MAD)** stack end-to-end: a single-Activity Compose UI, MVVM with `StateFlow`, repository-pattern data layer with offline-first caching to Room, and a remote Firestore + Firebase Auth backend wired through a manual dependency-injection container.

 ---